 The thesis uploaded to Turnitin must be an exact copy of the thesis submitted for examination (notwithstanding any material such as diagrams, images and tables that may need to be excluded due to file size) and must be uploaded at the same time.
 The submission is stored in the Turnitin database, which allows it to be checked against all previous Turnitin submissions.
 Please note that theses will not be formally sent out for examination until the originality report has been checked by the internal examiner and the thesis is cleared for examination.

 Staff and PGR students: Further information and guidance on using Turnitin is available from APSE here.

 Turnitin and publication

-The Turnitin originality report returns those parts of the submitted work that match another source and the metadata for that source (name, date, title etc).
-If Turnitin users wish to have access to the content of a matched source that is not already publicly available (as is the case for content that resides on the Turnitin database but not elsewhere) then they have to seek permission from the owner.
-Therefore, the content of work submitted to Turnitin should not be deemed as publicly available and thus content submitted to Turnitin should not be deemed to be published.
+The Turnitin originality report returns those parts of the work that match another source and the metadata for that source (name, date, title etc).
+If Turnitin users wish to have access to the content of a matched source that is not already publicly available (as is the case for content that resides on the Turnitin database but not elsewhere) then they must seek permission from the owner.
+Therefore, the content of work uploaded to Turnitin should not be deemed as publicly available and thus content uploaded to Turnitin should not be deemed to be published.

 |Checklist||1st submission||Resubmission||Minor amendments|

 |Prior to the submission of your thesis, ensure that your faculty has approved the inclusion of any non-standard materials||Yes||Yes||Yes|

 |Your supervisor should nominate examiners, who are available to examine your thesis within ten weeks, well in advance of your submission||Yes|

 |An electronic copy of the thesis is submitted to Research Services via the PGR thesis submission form.
 This should include the thesis file and the Turnitin receipt||Yes||Yes|